BCDevOps/devops-platform-workshops/101-lab/content/01_adding_team_members.md

 <kbd>![](./images/01_add_access.png)</kbd>

-- Add each user based on their GitHub id.
+- Add each user based on their GitHub id, granting 'edit' access.
 Please note that we are using SSO with GitHub login at the moment, don't forget the suffix `@github`!

 <kbd>![](./images/01_edit.png)</kbd>